Overview

 Finding therapy

 Individuals with PTSD who are interested in trying cognitive processing therapy can take advantage of a wide range of resources to help them find treatment providers.
-One option is to seek a referral from a primary care physician, who may be able to recommend a therapist trained in CPT.
+One option is to seek a referral from a primary care physician, who may be able to recommend a therapist trained in cognitive processing therapy.
 Some people may also be able to search for specific therapy types through their health insurance provider.

 Another option is to get therapy online through platforms like BetterHelp.
 Numerous studies have shown that engaging in therapy over the Internet can be just as effective as receiving treatment in person.
-A randomized trial comparing in-person and online CPT found that they showed roughly equal effectiveness.
+A randomized trial comparing in-person and online cognitive processing therapy found that they showed roughly equal effectiveness.
 Individuals with difficulty finding treatment—whether due to geographic isolation, social difficulties related to PTSD, or other challenges—may find that online therapy is a convenient alternative.

 For additional help and support with your concerns